reelyactive/barnowl-minew/README.md

 - [advlib](https://github.com/reelyactive/advlib) to decode the individual packets from hexadecimal strings into JSON
 - [barnowl](https://github.com/reelyactive/barnowl) to combine parallel streams of RF decoding data in a technology-and-vendor-agnostic way

-These packages and more are bundled together as the [Pareto Anywhere](https://www.reelyactive.com/pareto/anywhere) open source middleware suite, which includes several __barnowl-x__ listeners.
+These packages and more are bundled together as the [Pareto Anywhere](https://www.reelyactive.com/pareto/anywhere) open source middleware suite, which includes a variety of __barnowl-x__ listeners, APIs and interactive web apps.

 Supported Listener Interfaces
 -----------------------------

-The following listener interfaces are supported.
+The following listener interfaces are supported by __barnowl-minew__.
+Extend the [Hello barnowl-minew!](#hello-barnowl-minew) example above by pasting in any of the code snippets below.

 ### HTTP